NEW Need-based scholarships available For spring 2020 Program Director applicants!

 *ScholarTrips: ScholarTrips is a scholarship program that awards creativity and the desire to learn through travel.
 Since its beginning in 2004, it has awarded over $150,000 to students across the United States—and this year it could be you!

-*This is an option for Program Directors and Summer Interns who apply early to Manna Project, because applications are due between Oct 5th-Nov 9th.
+*This is an option for Program Directors and Summer Interns who apply early (the previous year) to Manna Project, because applications are due between Oct 5th-Nov 9th.

-New Generations Service Exchange program: Contact your local Rotary Club to see if you may be able to get funding.
+New Generations Service Exchange: Contact your local Rotary Club to see if you may be able to get funding.
 Eligibility requirements vary from club to club.

 Honor Societies: If you are a member of any honor societies, be sure to check what scholarships they offer.
 (Some, like the Golden Key Honor Society offer grants for studying or volunteering abroad)